The Bloxham Curriculum and Beyond

 International students in the Fourth Form and Fifth Form (aged 14 to 16) follow a 9 or 10 subject GCSE curriculum.

 In the Sixth Form (aged 16 to 18) they follow the A Level curriculum, typically embarking on three subjects with completion at the end of their two year course.
 Many students choose to undertake an additional Extended Project Qualification (EPQ) in an area of interest to them.

 Some international students require additional support and this is delivered by an EAL Department that seeks to help pupils develop their understanding of language and British culture.
-Language support takes place in small groups or individual lessons, depending on the student’s specific needs.
+Language support is provided either individually, in pairs or very small groups, depending on the student’s specific needs.
 Through our EAL provision, we help students develop their skills in speaking, reading, writing and listening, as well as covering any subject-specific language that will be important to them.

 In addition, our subject teachers are understanding of the challenges faced by international students and are always happy to provide additional support, specifically around exam technique.

 In addition to GCSE and A Levels, we also prepare international pupils for IELTS and Cambridge ESOL exams.

 Outside the Classroom